 Institute for Bible College.
 Man what a change!

-August of 2012, I will have been in the pastorate full-time for
+August of 2017, I have been in the pastorate full-time for

 seems like yesterday that I trusted the Lord Jesus Christ as my

 Savior.
 As they say, “time flies.”
 And truthfully, with the

 abundant life of Christ, time dissolves into eternity.
 It just

 gets better every day!!